 Learn more about the evaluation process for ADHD, dyslexia/learning disability, autism, and emotional issues.

-The process of testing is one-on-one with the psychologist and involves using the most current, top-rated tests.
-The various assessment measures can comprise paper-and-pencil tasks, hands-on activities, and computerized tasks.
+The process of testing is one-on-one with the psychologist and involves using current, well-established tests.
+The various assessment measures chosen by the psychologist can include paper-and-pencil tasks, hands-on activities, and computerized tasks.

-After meeting with the psychologist, she will help you determine the scope of the testing.
-The areas to explore in testing will depend on the nature of your concerns and the specific information you need.
+Your first meeting with the psychologist will help us determine the appropriate scope of testing.
+The areas to explore in testing will depend on the nature of your concerns.

 Learn more about testing for: